cruzas/DD4ML/README.md

 You will need your API key: https://wandb.ai/authorize Once you have done this, your credentials are saved.
 For more information, please consult: https://docs.wandb.ai/quickstart/

+## Troubleshooting

+### Pipeline shape mismatches
+If tensors exchanged between stages report unexpected shapes, enable `DEBUG` in `WeightParallelizedSubdomain` to log the shapes sent and received each iteration.
+When a mismatch is detected the shape cache is rebuilt automatically.
+Ensure `ModelHandler.create_distributed_model_rank_structure()` sorts stages so each layer is assigned to the correct pipeline stage.

 ## Funding
 This work was initially supported by the Swiss Platform for Advanced Scientific Computing (PASC) project **ExaTrain** (funding periods 2017-2021 and 2021-2024) and by the Swiss National Science Foundation through the projects "ML<sup>2</sup> -- Multilevel and Domain Decomposition Methods for Machine Learning" (197041) and "Multilevel training of DeepONets -- multiscale and multiphysics applications" (206745).